rendajs/manual/manual/en/studio-windows/main.md

 # Studio Windows

 Renda Studio is divided into several windows.
 Each window has an icon in the top left corner.
-And you can recognize what type of window something by its icon.
+And you can recognize what type of window something is by its icon.

 NOTE: If the icon seems a bit mysterious to you, you can also hover over it with your mouse and get a tooltip that tells you the name of the window type.